remlaps/Steem-Conversation-Accelerator/README.md

 ## Installation

-The extension has been developed with use of the [Brave](https://brave.com) browser, and might work with other browsers that support Manifest V3.
+The extension has been developed with use of the [Brave](https://brave.com) browser, and might also work with other browsers that support Manifest V3.

-The extension can be installed in Developer mode for the following browsers:
+The extension can be installed in Developer mode.
+Here are AI-generated, untested installation instructions:

 ### Brave